-Open-Ended Assessment: The open ended-assessment tool is structured around open-ended questions that correspond with the required elements of informed consent for research.
+- Open Ended Assessment: The open ended-assessment tool is structured around openended questions that correspond with the required elements of informed consent for research.
 Each question should be read to potential participants, giving them time to respond to each one.
 Each question should be satisfactorily answered by the participant before moving to the next question.
-For each question, the assessment specifies points that must be included in the participant's response.
-These are identified on the tool as "Required Points of Comprehension."

-True/False Assessment: This assessment tool is also structured around questions that correspond with the required elements of informed consent but uses true/false questions that may be administered either orally or written.
+For each question, the checklist specifies particular points that must eventually be included in the participant's response.
+These are identified on the tool as "Required Points of Comprehension." - True/False Assessment: This assessment tool is also structured around questions that correspond with the required elements of informed consent, but uses true/false questions that may be administered either orally or written.

 Regardless of the method used to assess comprehension, if the assessment results indicate misunderstanding of any aspect of the study, site staff should review those aspects again until the participant fully understands them.
-Site staff should ensure complete comprehension of all study aspects prior to the participant signing the ICF.
+Site staff should ensure complete comprehension prior to the participant providing written informed consent.

-If, after all possible efforts are exhausted, the participant is not able to demonstrate adequate understanding of the study, do not ask them to sign the ICF to screen/enroll in the study.
-Similarly, if the participant has concerns about possible adverse impacts if they were to take part in the study or indicates that the participant may have difficulty adhering to the study requirements, do not ask them to sign the ICF.
+If, after all possible efforts are exhausted, the participant is not able to demonstrate adequate understanding of the study, do not ask him/her to sign the ICF to screen/enroll in the study.
+Similarly, if the participant has concerns about possible adverse impacts if they were to take part in the study, or indicates that s/he may has difficulty adhering to the study requirements, do not ask him/her to sign the ICF.